jkeohan/bonus_lectures/AWS/intro-lambda-functions/intro-to-lambda.md

 <img src="https://i.imgur.com/Ejm6ELQ.png" width=500>

-The Lambda function handler is the method your function will call once it's been triggered.

-When your function is invoked, Lambda runs the function specified in it's **Runtime Settings**, in this case **index.handler**.
+When the function is invoked, Lambda runs the function specified in it's **Runtime Settings**, in this case **index.handler**.

 <img src="https://i.imgur.com/E4E9LC8.png">

 When the handler exits or returns a response, it then becomes available to be called via the next trigger.

 There is quite a bit for us to cover as it pertains to Lambda so let's leave the defaults for now and configure our AWS Gateway API to use this newly created Lambda function.

 ### AWS Gateway Integration With Lambda